Labour’s social care reforms must go beyond crisis response

 These priorities are as much about culture change at every level as they are about service delivery.
 This government has already announced £100m of funding for Public Service Reform.
 I hope that the Cabinet Office and the Department of Education use this moment to identify interdependencies and apply the learning to the next wave of social care reforms aimed at early intervention and prevention.

-We have been working with clients to step back and define what Public Service Reform means in their local context and understand what it will take to applying this lens to service transformation in areas such as Children’s Services.
+We have been working with clients to step back and define what Public Service Reform means in their local context and understand what it will take to apply this lens to service transformation in areas such as Children’s Services.
 If this sounds like something your local system could benefit from, please get in touch.